 - March 2013, certain employers must notify employees regarding availability of health insurance exchanges (see ACA Section 1512), and

-- 2014, large employer mandate (“Play or Pay”) takes effect—larger employers must offer full-time employees and their spouses and dependents health insurance or pay a penalty (see ACA Section 1513; concise information is available on a Capital BlueCross webpage)
+- 2015, the employer mandate (“Play or Pay”) takes effect—businesses with 100 or more employees must offer their full-time employees and their spouses and dependents health insurance or pay a penalty (see ACA Section 1513; concise information is available on a Capital BlueCross webpage).
+This provision was delayed for one year from its original 2014 date for all employers subject to the law (any company with 50 or more full-time employees).
+It was delayed an additional year until 2016 for smaller companies with between 50 and 100 full-time workers.